 - the complexity of the design

-- what content you provide, and what you have to buy in from subcontractors
+- what content you provide, and what you have to source from subcontractors

 - how many integrated features are needed, such as data feeds, animation or streaming video

-As a guide, many freelance web designers will produce a simple website, from copy/images provided, for under £300, although this can increase if the site becomes bigger and more complicated.
+As a guide, many freelance web designers may produce a simple website from copy and imagery that you provide for under £300, although of course, this can increase if the site needs to be larger, more interactive, and more complicated.

-To create a more complex and dynamic site, you will probably use a full service website design company.
-You will benefit from their know-how and technical expertise, and they will also have all the skills and experience that you are unlikely to have in your business.
+To create a more complex and dynamic site, you will probably need to use an experienced full service website design company.
+You will benefit from their know-how and technical expertise, and they will also have all the skills and experience that you are unlikely to have in your business, or from one web designer alone.

-Costs are higher: a good agency will charge several hundred pounds a day, and for a very complex website the total cost will be upwards of several thousand pounds, into tens of thousands.
+Of course, the cost of building a website this way is higher: a good digital agency may charge several hundred pounds a day, and for a very complex website the total cost will be upwards of several thousand pounds, into tens of thousands.
 However, it’s important to see this as an investment in the future success of your business.

-Yell can design, build and maintain a website for your business, and we have a range of affordable packages to suit your specific needs and budget.
+Yell can design, build, host and maintain a website for your business including updating its content and imagery regularly, and we have a range of affordable packages to suit your specific needs and budget.
+We even offer a free DIY option!
 Find out more here.

-You’ll need to keep your site up to date, to take account of changes to your business, to technology, and to design styles.
-If you have a very complex site, the web design company is probably best placed to handle maintenance, although there are many independent website maintenance specialists.
+You’ll need to keep your site up-to-date to take account of changes to your business, to technology, and to design styles.
+If you have a very complex site, a specialist web design agency is probably best placed to handle maintenance, although there are many independent website maintenance specialists to choose from.
 The cost of maintenance contracts will depend on how complicated the site is.